appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

     * `localStorage`
     * `setImmediate`
     * `navigator`

-* Libraries distributed in unsupported build formats, such as plain `.js` files as shown below:
+* Are distributed in unsupported build formats, such as plain `.js` files as shown below:

 ```javascript
   ❌ https://cdn.jsdelivr.net/npm/uuid@9.0.0/dist/index.js
 ```
-* Libraries that do not point to an index file as shown below:
+* Do not point to an index file as shown below:

 ```javascript
   ❌ https://www.jsdelivr.com/package/npm/datejs